Steam MastersTypically replies within an hour

 Sprinkle baking soda on the stain, then add a small bit of vinegar on top.
 Allow it to bubble and sit for 10-15 minutes, then gently blot and rinse.

-Most machine-washable blankets; avoid wool and silk because vinegar is hard on delicate textiles.
+Most blankets are machine-washable; avoid wool and silk because vinegar is hard on delicate textiles.

 First, test a tiny section of the blanket to check that the vinegar does not change the color.